JimmyMos/free-image-cropper-online/readme.md

 # Free Image Cropper Online

+> 🛑 This project was developed in 2023 and is no longer maintained.

 A **lightweight, client-side image-editing web app** that lets anyone crop, zoom, rotate and adjust basic effects on a picture directly in the browser, no downloads, log-ins or watermarks required.

 ## ✨ Features